 Benefit 1: Efficiency through Automatic Updates of Existing Tasks

-This feature eliminates the need to manually reflect task progress and changes in assignees, which can speed up business operations.
+This feature eliminates the need to manually reflect task progress and changes in assignees, which can speed up operations.

 For example, when a project manager adjusts a task deadline in Google Sheets, the task in Wrike is also updated, allowing everyone to quickly share the same information.

-<span class="mark-yellow">This system is particularly effective for managing event schedules and projects with frequent changes.</span> Additionally, since changes are centrally managed within Wrike, there's no need to switch between multiple tools, further enhancing work efficiency.
+<span class="mark-yellow">This system is particularly effective in managing event schedules and projects with frequent changes.</span> Additionally, since changes are centrally managed within Wrike, there's no need to switch between multiple tools, further enhancing work efficiency.

 Benefit 2: Enhanced Flexibility in Task Management